Welcome to the Vermont Small Business Development Center (VtSBDC)!

 I encourage you to explore the services we offer and meet the people on our team.
 Our advisors are experienced business professionals who are deeply committed to working with business owners.
-Each business advisor serves a particular county and collaborates with the regional economic development corporations as part of the state’s “one-stop-shop” economic development deployment plan.
+Plus, we have advisors who are industry experts in specialized areas.

 The Vermont Small Business Development Center (VtSBDC) is a statewide program of the Vermont State Colleges, hosted by Vermont Technical College.
 VtSBDC is funded in part by the U.S. Small Business Administration and the State of Vermont Agency of Commerce and Community Development and nationally accredited by the Association of Small Business Development Centers.

 Following are some frequently asked questions to help you learn more about VtSBDC.
 Click on each question to see the response.

 What is the VtSBDC and what services does VtSBDC provide?

 Whether you are starting your own business, or already own and operate your own business, VtSBDC is here to help.
 As part of the national SBDC network, the VtSBDC is your number one statewide small business resource in Vermont for every stage of business.